christianbrendel/asananas/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

 Asananas helps you with your project management in [Asana](http://asana.com/).
-It assumes that a single Asana project (e.g. called "Company Workstreams") is used for high-level project planning of your company or your team.
+It assumes that a single Asana project, e.g. called "Company Workstreams", is used for high-level project planning of your company or your team.
 Different projects/workstreams are reflected in Asana as tasks in the dedicated Asana project.
 These Asana tasks can be assigned to different people and have a start and a due date.

 Asananas helps you to visualize the allocation of your team members over time.
 Additionally, it helps you to sync your Asana tasks with [Linear](http://linear.app/), a project management tool for software development teams.
 This is particularity useful for projects that are more technical in nature.

+## Disclaimer

+This package is a PoC that has been developed within a few hours.
+Bit and pieces of the code are unclean very hacky.
+For a more detailed list of the limitations see the section "Limitations & Improvements" below.

 ## Quick start

 To start quickly simply install the package via pip and launch the built-in dashboard.
 The dashboard explains how to setup the link with Asana and Linear.

 ```
 pip install asananas
 asananas-dashboard
 ```

 Two use the two main features of Asananas you do not necessarily need the dashboard but you can simply use the following commands in the terminal

 ```
 # get the allocation visualization
 asananas-allocation -path "allocation.html" ...